eScienceLab/eScienceLab.github.io/_projects/tre-fx.md

 ## eScience Lab involvement

-eScience Lab is leading this project on behalf of [ELIXIR-UK](https://elixiruknode.org/), and is mainly contributing to:
+eScience Lab led this project on behalf of [ELIXIR-UK](https://elixiruknode.org/), and mainly contributed to:

 * WP1: PPIE  (lead: University of Nottingham / PIONEER)
   - Promote the inclusion of under-represented groups (as required)